videlais/Unofficial-Ink-Cookbook/_chapters/04-understanding-choices.md

 layout: chapter
 ---

-# Chapter 4: Understanding Choices
+## Learning Objectives

-**Learning Objectives:** By the end of this chapter, you will be able to:
+By the end of this chapter, you will be able to:

 - Create multi-level choice structures using asterisks
 - Implement selective output to control what players see